pypeit/PypeIt/doc/calibrations/flat_fielding.rst

 The code can implement any, none or all of the corrections described above.
-We have set a default approach for each of the :doc:`spectrographs/spectrographs` based on our expertise and the data in the `Development Suite <https://github.com/pypeit/PypeIt-development-suite>`_.
+We have set a default approach for each of the :doc:`../spectrographs/spectrographs` based on our expertise and the data in the `Development Suite <https://github.com/pypeit/PypeIt-development-suite>`_.

-Of course, for the correction to be applied the user must supply the required images in the :doc:`pypeit_file`.
+Of course, for the correction to be applied the user must supply the required images in the :doc:`../pypeit_file`.
 We discuss that process in greater detail in `Generating the Flat Field Images`_.